It can be tricky to stay healthy while you’re on the move.

 You can also look for restaurants that meet your specific dietary needs.
 Specialty restaurants are only becoming more common worldwide, so there may be vegetarian/vegan, raw food, or gluten-free spots wherever you’re going!

-Most people instantly think about Yelp (whos Nowait App was recently renamed to Yelp Waitlist) when they’re looking to find new restaurants while traveling but check these out.
+Most people instantly think about Yelp when they’re looking to find new restaurants while traveling but check these out.
+Their Nowait App was recently renamed to Yelp Waitlist.

 Grocery stores often carry cold pre-made meals like salads and sandwiches, along with fresh produce and hot meals that will be perfect after a quick turn in the microwave.
 As a general rule, deli sections can be a great place to look for ready-made healthier foods.

 If you’re staying somewhere with a kitchenette, you can find everything you need with a quick trip to a local grocery store!
 Even without a full kitchen for preparation and cooking, there are lots of things you can make and eat in a hotel room.

 That way, you can be sure that what you’re eating has everything you need and want in it.
 Cooking for yourself offers a bit more control than only eating in restaurants (though we encourage you to explore the local fare while on your travels!).

 It may take a little planning, but it can make a big difference in staying on track with your health goals.

 3) Make non-refrigerated meals and snacks.

 If you don’t have a refrigerator and microwave in your hotel room, you can still take advantage of the grocery store to get things to eat for your health.